sarat9/awesome-tech-repos/README.md

 * [awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome Java frameworks, libraries and software.

+## Microservices
+A curated list of Microservice Architecture related principles and technologies.

+* [awesome-microservices](https://github.com/mfornos/awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.

 ## Cheatsheets
 📚 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.

 * [awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.

+## Testing
+A curated list of awesome Testing frameworks, libraries and software.

+* [awesome-selenium](https://github.com/christian-bromann/awesome-selenium) - A curated list of delightful Selenium resources.